Dumuzi, my second book of poems, has just been published by Gaspereau Press.

 It’s what comes of taking Spring and All as your, not model, your own insight.

 Several times, thought I had it.
 No press agreed; the book was not getting picked up.
-So, I surrendered my intention for it, scaled it back.
-And I like it in this new form – as a lance not a labyrinth – though I mourn the book that could have been.
+So, I surrendered my intention for it, scaled it way back – and then, like a Dionysian vine pruned down to earth, it sprang out again; as said.

-Most of these posts speak of earlier drafts, in all their innnocence.
+Most of these posts speak of earlier drafts, in their innocence.